-45B.7.4 Filing.
+45B.7.3 Filing.
 A certified mylar or equivalent black and white copy of the approved Interchange Special Development Plan shall be filed in the Office of the Town Clerk with a verified copy of the resolution and conditions (if any) of the approval, by the applicant at his expense within ninety (90) days following approval by the Commission, and any plan not so filed and recorded within ninety days shall be void.
 A certified mylar or equivalent black and white copy of the approved Special Development Plan and four paper copies shall also be filed with the Commission together with four (4) copies of the special regulations.

-45B.7.5 Establishment of District.
-Upon approval of the Special Regulations and Special Development Plan, the Interchange Special Development District shall be considered established and these regulations and the zoning map shall be considered to be modified to permit establishment of the development as approved.
-The Interchange Special Design District shall be shown on the zoning map with a reference to the records of the Planning and Zoning Commission where the approved standards and plans may be seen.
+45B.7.4 Establishment of District.
+Upon approval of the special regulations and Special Development Plan, the Interchange Special Development District shall be considered established and these regulations and the zoning map shall be considered to be modified to permit establishment of the development as approved.
+The interchange special design project shall be shown on the zoning map with a reference to the records of the Planning and Zoning Commission where the approved standards and plans may be seen.

 45B.8 Amendments.
-Amendments to any previously established Interchange Special Development District may be made by the Commission following the same procedure used for the establishment of a Interchange Special Development District.
+Amendments to any previously established Interchange Special Development District may by made by the Commission following the same procedure used for the establishment of a Interchange Special Development District.
+Such amendments need not meet the 30 acre minimum requirements as per Section 45B.2.